Stop by and visit!

 The Museums of Grant County Historical Society and our Research Center are open to visitors.
-The COVID-19 virus threat is diminishing, but we recommend that those who are vulnerable wear a mask in our facilities and practice distancing.
-Thank you for your support during this difficult time.
+Check our calendar for special exhibits.

 The Grant Co History Museum logo